Jeswin-8801/The-Ghibli-Library/README.md

-# ghibli-prime.lib
+# The-Ghibli-Library

-A full stack movie library application (Spring Boot + MongoDB + React)
+A full-stack application that lets you browse through the popular Ghibli movie library  (Spring Boot + MongoDB + React)